szmate00/hotspot-detection/README.md

 # Detecting hotspots in the data captured by the EDICAM camera system in the Wendelstein 7-X stellarator
-> A Student Research Societies project
+A Student Research Societies (TDK) project

 ## Eötvös Loránd University 2020
 ### Author: Máté Szűcs<br>